MazontheMoon/freeCodeCampDailyChallenge/README.md

 - "long post" if it's greater than 40 characters and fits within an 80-character limit.
 - "invalid post" if it's too long to fit within either limit. function canPost(message) {...}

+### 9 - Word Search
+Given a matrix (an array of arrays) of single letters and a word to find, return the start and end indices of the word in the matrix.

+The given matrix will be filled with all lowercase letters (a-z).
+The word to find will always be in the matrix exactly once.
+The word to find will always be in a straight line in one of these directions:
+- left to right
+- right to left
+- top to bottom
+- bottom to top

+For example, given the matrix:
+[
+  ["a", "c", "t"],
+  ["t", "a", "t"],
+  ["c", "t", "c"]
+]
+And the word "cat", return:
+[[0, 1], [2, 1]]
+Where [0, 1] are the indices for the "c" (start of the word), and [2, 1] are the indices for the "t" (end of the word). function findWord(matrix, word) {...}

+### 10 - Extension Extractor
+Given a string representing a filename, return the extension of the file.

+The extension is the part of the filename that comes after the last period (.).
+If the filename does not contain a period or ends with a period, return "none".
+The extension should be returned as-is, preserving case.

+function getExtension(filename) {...}